 First on inspection day, paperwork and payments are reviewed, original mare papers are inspected, and an order of go is presented.
 Next, stallions are presented if present, then single mares and mares with foals will be presented, with mares being shown in the bridle and foals beside their dams on a leadline.
 After the evaluation of conformation and measurement, mares and foals (foals then turned loose without the halter) will be presented at walk in a straight line toward and away from the judge, and then on the triangle.
 Finally, trot and canter will also be judged with both mare and foal at liberty.
 Foals will be given five scores: 1).
 Breed & Sex Type 2).
 Conformation & Development 3).
 Correctness 4).
 Swing and Elasticity in Movement (coefficient of 2) 5).
 Overall Impression.
 The foal's total score will be the arithmetic median, with one point behind the decimal.
 Premiums will be awarded as follows: Foal Premium for overall scores of 8.0 and above at the judge's discretion.

 After all horses have been physically inspected, the permanent identification process begins back at the stabling area, with inspectors drawing the horses’ markings, microchipping and checking existing microchips, pulling hair for DNA and branding if requested and eligible.
 Foals with injuries or other limitations may still be registered without the scoring process.
 Such foals will receive commentary on conformation and type but are exempt from being shown at liberty.
 They will proceed to the same Permanent Identification process as all other foals/young horses presented for registration.

 Foals will be given five scores on inspection day:

 - Conformation & Development

 The following is a general guide to what kind of passport your foal or young horse is eligible for:

 Abstammungsnachweis-Full pink papers

-- Sire must be in Stallion Book 1
+- Sire must be in Stallion Book 1 or 2

 - Dam in the main section = Mare Book 1 or Mare Book 2